 The Indiana History Center incorporates storytelling, interactive technology and hands on application to sharing the history of Indiana.
 A favorite of many visitors of all ages is the History Lab where you can learn how to do what conservators do by trying out a technique used to safely mend fragile paper by working on an actual envelope from the museum collection!

 Amazing and realistic acting in the You Are There series really brings truth to the name, You Are There.
 We were able to visit all three exhibits but the Making a Jewish Home is one that I cannot get out of my head.
 The woman playing Fanny Kaplan, the centerpiece of the photograph being relived, was so spectacular and believable.
 She answered questions in such a way that others I shared my visit with were so worried about the pain they would bring to her memory if they asked about the concentration camps — we all forgot she was an actress playing a part as we sat around her kitchen table.

 The Indiana Historical Society has so much to offer in knowledge and yes, even entertainment.
 Lulu was too young to enjoy our visit the way she enjoys the Children’s Museum but she still found entertainment in the beautiful staircases, the fog screens and the music in the Cole Porter Room.
 My age recommendations are for children of school age.

-Admission is $7 per adult, $5 for children ages 5-17 and free for children under 5.
-Parking is free with paid admission or with a $7 purchase at the Stardust Terrace Cafe or the History Market.
+Admission is $9 per adult, $5 for children ages 5-17 and free for children under 5.
+Free parking with admission in lot off New York Street.
 Please see the IHS website for hours and closings.
 The Indiana Experience is not open on Mondays or Sundays.